RiSchmi/MLbased_spatial_pollution_prediction/README.md

 <h2> Data source and Acknowledgement: </h2>

 The dataset is constructed with the intersection of multiple geological and meteorological datasets by the [Berlin Geo Portal](https://www.berlin.de/sen/sbw/stadtdaten/geoportal/) and the [German Weather Serves(Deutscher Wetter Dienst)](https://opendata.dwd.de/climate_environment/CDC/).
-The dataset and feature engineering including missing data imputation, multicollinearity and EDA are separately addressed in the repositories: [MLbased_meteorological_data_imputation](https://github.com/RiSchmi/MLbased_meteorological_data_imputation).
+The dataset and feature engineering including missing data imputation, multicollinearity and EDA are separately addressed in the repositories: construction of [berlin_land_use_dataset](https://github.com/RiSchmi/berlin_land_use_dataset) and [MLbased_meteorological_data_imputation](https://github.com/RiSchmi/MLbased_meteorological_data_imputation).
 The usage of the geological and meteorological data is regulated by the "Creative Commons BY 4.0" (CC BY 4.0) and detailed in <em>License</em>.

 Vu, V., Nguyen, D., Nguyen, T., Nguyen, Q., P.L., N., & Huynh, T. (2024).
 Self-supervised air quality estimation with graph neural network assistance and attention enhancement.
 Neural Computing and Applications. https://doi.org/https://doi.org/10.1007/s00521-024-09637-7